lilin-bme/lilin-bme.github.io/projects/index.md

 {% include feature.html image="images/projects/Projects-02.jpg" title="Inventing plasmonic nanomaterials" text=text %}

 Representative papers:
 - Binge Deng, Yan Wang, Xiangdong Bu, Jin Li, Jingsong Lu, Linley Li Lin, Yaohui Wang, Yao Chen, Jian Ye.
-Sentinel lymph node identification using NIR-II ultrabright Raman nanotags on preclinical models.
-Biomaterials, 2024, 308, 122538. [link](doi.org/10.1016/j.biomaterials.2024.122538)
+[Sentinel lymph node identification using NIR-II ultrabright Raman nanotags on preclinical models](doi.org/10.1016/j.biomaterials.2024.122538).
+Biomaterials, 2024, 308, 122538.

--
+- Haoqi He, Yumin Zhang, Shuo Zhu, Jian Ye, and Li Lin.
+[Resonant strategy in designing NIR-II SERS nanotags: a quantitative study](doi.org/10.1021/acs.jpcc.2c02512).
+The Journal of Physical Chemistry C, 2022, 126, 12575.

 {% capture text %}

 Nanomaterials have emerging applications in medical implants, cell delivery, and in vivo neuromodulation.
 The interaction of biomolecules with metal nanostructures can be studied by investigating the near-field plasmon effects.
 We rationally design the plasmonic nanomaterials that serve as miniaturized antennas to display the biological activity for the investigation of cellular metabolism or phenotype development in living and non-living matter.